 We heal and love for the new emerging world that is upon us now.

-For more information on healing, I invite you to look at my Distant Healing page.
-Done remotely, distant healing is an opportunity to benefit from healing without having to depart from your daily routine.
+For more information on healing, I invite you to look at my Healing With Starlight page.

 26 experiences to no longer diminish

 When reading the following list, keep reminding yourself that for children small is BIG — that for you, small was BIG.
 A menacing look from one’s father is far more frightening at age 4 than 14.
 Imagine how shocking being circumcised is (and without anesthetic for many of us); or immediately being incubated at birth for weeks without touch when touch is essential for developing the growing infant’s capacity for self-regulation.